 Joseph Ignatius Wills was the oldest son of John B. Wills, Sr. and Anne Livers.
 The birth order of his siblings suggests he was born around 1770, and a later census suggests it might even have been earlier.
 He was possibly named after his father’s friend, Ignatius Semmes (1730-1764) but it could also have been a family name.

-His name does not appear in the 1800 Census but the 1810 Census for Charles County records Ignatius Wills with two boys under 10, one free white female aged 26-44 (probably his wife Anastasia), and two slaves.
+His name does not appear in the 1800 Census but the 1810 Census for Charles County records Ignatius Wills with two boys under 10, one free white female aged 26-44 (probably his wife Anastasia), and two enslaved.
 The 1820 Charles County Census calls him Joseph I. Wills.
-With him and his wife are two boys and three girls under 10, one teenage boy aged 16-18, and one young lady aged 16-25, as well as 8 slaves.
+With him and his wife are two boys and three girls under 10, one teenage boy aged 16-18, and one young lady aged 16-25, as well as 8 persons enslaved.
 The 1830 Census taker called him Ignatious Wills (aged 60-69).
-Together with him and his wife were one boy and girl aged 5-9, one boy and girl aged 10-14, one boy and girl aged 15-19, one man in his 20s, and ten slaves.
+Together with him and his wife were one boy and girl aged 5-9, one boy and girl aged 10-14, one boy and girl aged 15-19, one man in his 20s, and ten persons enslaved.

 We hear of him in three family testaments:

 1794: His grandmother Mary Livers’ will names him as Joseph Ignatius Wills.
 He was then of age and received one negro man “one feather bed and furniture and to have his second choice and one cow and calf”.

 1822: The will of Lucy Mudd (1822), probably his wife’s aunt, makes bequests to Maria Wills and Lucy Ann Wills, daughters of Joseph I. Wills.